This page contains everything you need to know about applying for our BA, DipHE and CertHE courses.

 Please include a list of what is included and your name/contact details with your application.

-In selecting students, admissions staff aim to reach decisions which are fair and consistent in relation to the published entry criteria, the evidence the applicant presents of their academic and/or professional qualifications and which take into account any specific skills or experiences which are essential or desirable for the course in question
+In selecting students, admissions staff aim to reach decisions which are fair and consistent in relation to the published entry criteria, the evidence the applicant presents of their academic and/or professional qualifications and which consider any specific skills or experiences which are essential or desirable for the course in question

 - An applicant must seek formal feedback from the admissions team before deciding whether or not he/she has grounds to appeal the admissions decision.

-- Appeals must be received within 10 working days following the provision of feedback from the admissions team member supervising the application.
+- Appeals must be received within 20 working days following the provision of feedback from the admissions team member supervising the application.

-- An appeal should be submitted in writing to the Head of Admissions, MetFilm School, Ealing Studios, Ealing Green, London W55EP, or by email to firstname.lastname@example.org, stating clearly the grounds for appeal.
+- An appeal should be submitted in writing to the Head of Admissions, MetFilm School, Ealing Studios, Ealing Green, London W5 5EP, or by email to firstname.lastname@example.org, stating clearly the grounds for appeal

 - If an appeal is to be heard and additional information is required, the applicant will be informed in writing and provided with an appropriate deadline by which to submit the information.

-- An Appeals Panel convened at Met Film School will consider appeals as appropriate.
-The COO will make a decision based on the evidence submitted.
+- An Appeals Panel convened at MetFilm School will consider appeals as appropriate.
+The School Director and Director of Admissions and Marketing will make a decision based on the evidence submitted.